zeitport/eslint-plugin-json-es/README.md

 # eslint-json-parser
-A JSON parser for ESLint
+A JSON parser for ESLint.